---

 See [Canonical URLs guide](/learn-seo/vue/controlling-crawlers/canonical-urls) for implementation details.

-Google Search Console is required for monitoring indexing.
+You need [Google Search Console](/learn-seo/vue/launch-and-listen/search-console) to monitor indexing.
 Set it up before launch:

 1. Visit [search.google.com/search-console](https://search.google.com/search-console)